tomgonzo/workbench-cli/README.md

 ### Commands:
 * scan: Upload local code files or directories for scanning.
-* scan-git: Clone a Git branch or tag to scan it.
+* scan-git: Clone a Git branch, tag, or commit to scan it.
-* import-da: Import Dependency Analysis results. (from FossID-DA or ORT)
+* import-da: Import Dependency Analysis results into a Scan. (from FossID-DA or ORT)
+* import-sbom: Import a SPDX or CycloneDX SBOM as a Scan.
 * show-results: Fetch and display results for an existing scan.
 * evaluate-gates: Check pending IDs, policy violations, and vulnerabilities.
 * download-reports: download reports for a scan or project.